syl20bnr/spacemacs-elpa-mirror/melpa/evil-nerd-commenter-readme.txt

   "ci" 'evilnc-comment-or-uncomment-lines
   "cl" 'evilnc-quick-comment-or-uncomment-to-the-line
   "ll" 'evilnc-quick-comment-or-uncomment-to-the-line
-  "cc" 'evilnc-copy-and-comment-lines ; Or use `evilnc-comment-and-kill-ring-save' instead "cp" 'evilnc-comment-or-uncomment-paragraphs
+  ;; Or use `evilnc-comment-and-kill-ring-save' instead "cc" 'evilnc-copy-and-comment-lines
+  "cp" 'evilnc-comment-or-uncomment-paragraphs
   "cr" 'comment-or-uncomment-region
   "cv" 'evilnc-toggle-invert-comment-line-by-line
   "."  'evilnc-copy-and-comment-operator
   "\\" 'evilnc-comment-operator)

 You can setup `evilnc-original-above-comment-when-copy-and-comment' to decide which style to use when `evilnc-copy-and-comment-lines' or `evilnc-copy-and-comment-operator',
   - Place the commented out text above original text
   - Or place the original text above commented out text

 We defined comment text object "c" which can have multi-lines.
 Press "vac" to select outer object (comment with limiters).
 Press "vic" to select inner object (comment without limiter).
+Please note in order to select innner object precisel,x either the first or last line is the longest line.
 You can assign other key instead of "c" to the text object by customizing `evilnc-comment-text-object'.